Suggested ways to build your strategic communications skills.

-This list is not exhaustive and should be used in conjunction with discussions with your line manager about your professional development plan (PDP).
-You should also look at what is on offer from Civil Service Learning and any professional body that you belong to.
+Use this information to discuss your professional development plan (PDP) with your line manager.
+You should also look at what is on offer from Civil Service Learning and any professional body that you belong too.

-All GCS courses and PRCA webinars are available for free to GCS members.
+All our courses and Public Relations Consultants Association (PRCA) webinars are available for free to GCS members.

 Making toast doesn’t sound very complicated – until someone asks you to draw the process, step by step.
 Tom Wujec loves asking people and teams to draw how they make toast, because the process reveals unexpected truths about how we can solve our biggest, most complicated problems at work.